|

 make sure that the colostrum is evaluated by a veterinarian so you know the

 quality of the colostrum that you have banked.
-PREPARATION FOR STORAGE The colostrum should be

 mixed together and a small sample placed in a test tube or other small container